need47/fselector/README.md

 can later be used as the input for various machine learning softwares such as LibSVM and WEKA.
 FSelector, as a collection of filter methods, does not implement any classifier like support vector machines or random forest.
-See below for a list of FSelector's features.
+See below for a list of FSelector's features and {file:ChangeLog} for updates.

 Feature List
 ------------